Introduction for the Non-Geologist

 Section through the southwest margin of the caldera.
 Hot water spills out of the caldera and flows down the hydrologic gradient.
 At certain locations, such as Soda Dam, the ground water iencounters a significant fault and follows the fault zone to the surface.
 Modified from Goff et al (1989).

 The popular Tent Rocks recreational trails area represents debris shed off some of the earliest eruptions from the Jemez Mountains.
-This is an aerial obluqe view looking north.
-The caldera is out of the view to the left (west) and the city of Santa Fe is out of the view too, but on the right.
+This is an aerial oblique view looking north.
+For context, the caldera is out of the view to the left (west) and the city of Santa Fe is out of the view too, but on the right.

 View Valles Caldera in a larger map